GMOD/jbrowse-components/website/docs/quickstart_web.md

   indexes for BED/VCF/GFF files
 - (optional) [`genometools`](http://genometools.org/) installed e.g.
-  `sudo apt install genometools` or `brew install brewsci/bio/genometools` used for sorting GFF3. can use awk instead of `genometools` instead
+  `sudo apt install genometools` or `brew install brewsci/bio/genometools` used for sorting GFF3. can use grep and sort instead of `genometools` also

 ## Installing the JBrowse CLI